TCDRS.org will be unavailable due to maintenance starting at 3 p.m., on Fri., April 23, and returning Saturday evening.

 What To Do Next

-Complete a Military Service Time Application (TCDRS-92) and return it to TCDRS, along with a copy of your DD-214.
+Once you are vested, complete a Military Service Time Application (TCDRS-92) and return it to TCDRS, along with a copy of your DD-214.
 You may upload these documents when you sign into your account online.

 Other Resources for Veterans